 Srividya suffered from a Urinary Tract Infection (UTI), which is in fact, sometimes called Honeymoon Cystitis – because of the very high incidence post the honeymoon which is for many Indian women, their introduction to sexual intercourse.
 Like most Indian women, Srividya was completely ignorant of the possibility and suffered in silence.

-UTI is a bacterial infection that affects any part of the urinary tract (starts from the kidney and ends with the urethra).
-Infection in the kidney is dangerous and is thankfully very rare while infection in the urethra is very common and the form that usually affects most women.
-Women are disproportionately affected by UTIs due to the short urinary passage (urethra) and bacteria from elsewhere getting lodged in it.
+Urinary tract infections are usually a bacterial infection that affects any part of the urinary tract (starts from the kidney and ends with the urethra).
+Infection in the kidney is dangerous and is thankfully very rare, while infection in the urethra is very common and the form that usually affects most women.
+Urinary tract infections in women are disproportionately high, due to the short urinary passage (urethra) and bacteria from elsewhere getting lodged in it.

 E Coli is a bacterium that is very useful in the colon where it produces Vitamin K2 and prevents the establishment of pathogenic bacteria.
 It is excreted with feces and the anus has a large amount of E Coli.
 In women the urethra and the anus are fairly close to each other – a recipe for the easy transfer of bacteria!

-When E Coli lodges in the urethra, it starts cultivating in the urine and leads to UTI.
+When E Coli lodges in the urethra, it starts cultivating in the urine and leads to urinary tract infections.
 Women who, wipe/wash from back to front face high risk of infection, as the bacteria are transferred from the anus to the urethra.
 The vagina has enough anti-bacterial secretions that protect it from such infections but the urethra is not protected.

-Many Indian women have their first introduction to UTI during the initial days of sexual activity, (like in the case of Srividya) when colonic bacteria are transferred more commonly to the urethra.
-Contrary to common perceptions, public toilets are not the main culprit – however, poor conditions in hospitals do lead to urinary infections.
-For e.g., if catheters are not sterilized properly before usage or if there is a delay in inserting a catheter, it can result in UTI.
+In India, urinary tract infections in women often happened for the first time after marriage (not a very relevant demographic now, though), during the initial days of sexual activity, (like in the case of Srividya) when colonic bacteria are transferred more commonly to the urethra.
+Contrary to common perceptions, public toilets are not the main culprit – however, poor conditions in hospitals do lead to urinary tract infections in women.
+For e.g., if catheters are not sterilized properly before usage or if there is a delay in inserting a catheter, it can result in urinary tract infections.

 Another factor is diabetes, which can alter the chemical composition of urine; the higher sugar level in the urine of a diabetic makes it breeding ground for bacteria.
-The rising incidence of diabetes among Indian women is therefore a factor; diabetics are also at risk of recurrent UTI because healing is greatly hampered by their diabetes.
+The rising incidence of diabetes among Indian women is therefore a factor, leading to recurrent urinary tract infections in women, because healing is greatly hampered by their diabetes.

 In pregnant women, the fluids near the vagina are more than in normal women (said to be boggy); because of the swollen uterus pressing on the bladder, it may not be completely emptied and that too provides a medium for infectious bacteria culture.